 The Council runs three hostels for college students.
 Through these institutions the boarders have the opportunities to attend Bible camps, vesper services, theological lectures, Bible studies, games and sports.

-1. White Memorial Hostel Ministry, Guwahati, Assam (Girls)
+1. White Memorial Student Ministry, Guwahati, Assam (Girls)

-2. Lewis Memorial Hostel Ministy, Guwahati, Assam (Boys)
+2. Lewis Memorial Student Ministy, Guwahati, Assam (Boys)

 3. Shillong Tyrannus Hall, Shillong, Meghalaya (Boys)